putting/My-Tech-Notes/javaRelated/java/interview/point-and-distance.md

 Write an algorithm to work out the closest (by address) to the manager.

 ## Instructions
-You are expected to write a method named `FindNearestNCustomers`, preferably in Java, but we are not looking for perfect syntax.
+*You are expected to write a method named `FindNearestNCustomers`*, preferably in Java, but we are not looking for perfect syntax.
 Feel free to assume api's from your favourite libraries are available or your code can just assume a library exists if that simplifies things for you.
 This is an iterative coding exercise, so please ask questions as you progress and we will provide hints along the way.
+No test methods are required.

 ### Input Data: client address Table
 ```csv